 Molybdenum is a transition element.
 In the Periodic Table molybdenum is in Group 6, located vertically between chromium and tungsten and horizontally in the second transition series between niobium and technetium (Fig. 1).

 In some respects molybdenum has a diagonal relationship with vanadium and rhenium.
 For example, in their highest oxidation states they form tetrahedral oxoanions, [VO4]3−, [MoO4]2−, and [ReO4] − ; rhenium occurs in molybdenum disulfide (molybdenite) ores.

 Molybdenum is a metallic element.
 It is sometimes described as a 'heavy metal' although its properties are very different from the properties of the typical heavy metals, mercury, thallium and lead.
 For example, it is much less toxic than these and other heavy metals.

 The outstanding feature of molybdenum is its chemical versatility:

-- formation of bi- and polynuclear compounds containing bridging oxide or chloride ligands or molybdenum-molybdenum bonds.
+- Formation of bi- and polynuclear compounds containing bridging oxide, chloride ligands or molybdenum-molybdenum bonds

-- and formation of many sulfur complexes some of which are used as soluble lubricating oil additives.
+- Formation of many sulfur complexes some of which are used as soluble lubricating oil additives

 Molybdenum-based technical chemicals exploit the versatility of molybdenum chemistry in oxidation states - (VI), (V) and (IV).
 Many of the properties of molybdenum provide development opportunities and new commercial applications through the exploitation of its chemistry.